Executive Search

 💰 The Fee Justification Challenge

 Executive search fees typically range from 30-40% of first-year compensation, often $75K-$200K+ per search.
 Clients increasingly question this investment when they have access to LinkedIn, internal recruiting teams, and lower-cost alternatives.
-58% of hiring managers report pressure to justify retained search fees to executive leadership (Corporate Talent Acquisition Survey 2026).
+Hiring managers increasingly face pressure to justify retained search fees to executive leadership.
 Search firms must demonstrate unique value beyond access to candidates.

 🔍 The Commoditization Trap